jrhamilton/bc_sales/README.md

 Goals of the project are to find:
 - The total sales in each country.
 - The highest selling artist in each country.
-- Highest average sales per sale by artist in each country.
+- Highest average `amount_paid_usd` per sale by artist in each country.

 ### Answers